warlicks/swimR/README.md

 3 Begin working on meet line up algorithum.
   + Next Step is to create rank a swimmers best events.
+    + Will Rank Swimmer's events based on "B Cut".
+Creating Cut Time Dataset.
-  + Need to convert swim time from character variable.
+  + ~~Need to convert swim time from character variable.~~

 4 Modify Script to iterativly pull data from each conference.
   + Will need to create a conference list and put portion of function in a `for()` loop.